JasmineW2812/Architecture-Decision-Records/Technology Choice - Frontend Framework - First Choice.md

-# Title Decision on Frontend Framework | Date: 30/10/25
+# Decision on Frontend Framework | Date: 30/10/25

 ## Context and Problem Statement
-Now I have selected a backend framework and reviewed functional and non-functional requirements, C4 diagrams, and UI design/libraries.
-I need to compare and evaluate the use of a front-end framework to see if it will be beneficial and support Service-Oriented Architecture.
-However, it may not be necessary if the benefits are not significant, given that we need to prioritise the backend.
-Another consideration is the time required to develop the system.
+Having selected ASP.NET for the backend and have selected the system architecture to be Service-Oriented, I need to decide on a front-end approach.
+The CMS will handle complaints transactionally, where a consumer submits a complaint and a staff member responds.
+Real-time updates are not required, but the system must remain reliable, maintainable and scalable.

-The problem is to find out if a front-end framework would be useful enough for development or if it is better to not use one.
+The problem is to determine whether a front-end framework is necessary or if a simpler server-render approach would better meet the system requirements while allowing focus on the backend architecture.

 ## Considered Options

-* Razor Pages / MVC - No Front-End Framework (Selected)
+* Razor Pages / MVC (Selected)
 * Blazor
 * Vue.js

 ## Decision Outcome
-I have decided the best method given the situation is to use Razor Pages, because it requires fewer tools, which keeps the front-end simple and easier to maintain.
-This is important as the complexity will be focused on the backend, helping to keep the architecture clean and aligned with the C4 diagrams.
+I have decided the best method given the situation is to use Razor Pages / MVC, it provides a straigtforwad way to render pages directly from the server, this aligns with the transactional process that will be used in the system.
+Therefore, server-rendered pages are sufficient for complaint submission and response workflows without adding unncecessary complexity.
-Server-rendered pages will be enough for the complaint system, as communication will be handled transactionally rather than in real-time.

-Blazor would be more ideal if there was more time to develop the system, as it supports reusable components and scalable front-end architecture.
-However, for current development, it would be too complex to manage.
-This could be implemented in the future since the codebase is still in C#.
+Using Razor Pages also keeps the front-end coupled closely with ASP.NET backend which will simplify the integration of modular services.
+This will allow for rapid development and testing of the core functionality while maintaining a clean architecture.

+Blazor could provide reusable front-end components and improve the interactivity of the web application.
+However, given the project timeline and priority on backend functionality, this would introduce unneceessary complexity.
+Blazor could be considered later for the AI chatbot or if there is changing needs with how staff interacts with customers, where Blazor could create a more dynamic front-end.

-I would not use Vue.js for similar reasons to the backend framework: the interactive benefits are not a priority given the transactional nature of the complaint system.
+I would not use Vue.js because switching between Javascript and C# would slow down development and the interactive benefits are not essential for the system at this stage.
-Additionally, switching between JavaScript and C# would slow development, as I have less experience with JavaScript, making it harder to efficiently manage the front-end.

-Lastly, I cannot guarantee that using a framework would provide a significant performance benefit at this stage of the project.

 ### Consequences
 **Positive**
-* Quickest way to develop which is needed due to time constraints
-* More focus on the backend architecture
+* Quickest way to develop, allowing focus on backend architecture and core functionality
-* Does not overcomplicate architecture and keeps it clean
+* Simplifies integration of modular services
+* Server-rendered pages align well with transactional workflows, ensuring reliablilty and maintainability

 **Negative**
-* Less dynamic interactivity
+* Less dynamic interactivity for future features e.g. AI chatbot UI
-* Tightly coupled to backend could reduce the flexibility for complex client-side interactions in the future e.g. the ai chatbot
+* Tightly coupled to backend could reduce the flexibility for highley interactive front-end features

 ### References
 https://learn.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-9.0&tabs=visual-studio